Paʻao: Narrative in greater detail

 The main outlines of the story follow.
 Many details vary from version to version.
-In one version told by British missionary William Ellis in 1826 Paʻao was a Caucasian chief.
+In one version told by British missionary William Ellis in 1826 Paʻao was a white chief.

 Paʻao is said to have been a priest and a master navigator.
 He lived on a distant island called Kahiki in the oldest versions, and identified as either Tahiti or Samoa by believers in the historicity of the narrative.

 His older brother, Lonopele, was the chief priest in some versions of the story, or the ruler of the island in others.
 Lonopele accused Paʻao's son of removing some kapu fish from the royal fishpond, or with stealing fruit.
 Paʻao was angry at his brother's persecution and in his anger, he killed his own son and ripped open the corpse's stomach, showing that there were no remnants of kapu fish or of fruit, in another version these partially digested foods were found.

 Paʻao brooded over his misfortunes and decided to migrate to a distant land, far from his brother.
 He readied three large canoes for the voyage.
 He placed a kapu over the boats; no one was to touch the canoes without his permission.
 One evening, Paʻao discovered his nephew, the son of Lonopele, touching one of the sacred canoes.
 Paʻao killed his nephew and buried him in the sand under one of the canoes, which was elevated on blocks.
 Flies buzzed around the decomposing corpse, so the canoe was named Ka-nalo-a-muia, "the buzzing of flies."

 Paʻao hurriedly assembled his retainers, launched the voyaging canoes, and departed.
 He left in such a hurry that one of his followers, an aged priest or prophet named Makuakaumana, was left behind.
 Makuakaumana climbed a cliff and called out to Paʻao; Paʻao refused to stop, saying that the canoes were full, all save the projection of the stern.
 Makuakaumana leapt from the cliff and gained his position in the canoe.

 Paʻao sailed by the stars until they reached the Big Island of Hawaii.
 They landed in Puna, where Paʻao built the stone temple platform, or heiau, of Aha-ula, or Red Mouth.
 This was the first luakini heiau in Hawaii, the first heiau where human sacrifices were offered.
 He is also said to have landed in Kohala, on the opposite side of the island, and built the famous heiau of Mo'okini.

 Paʻao believed that the chiefs of Hawaiʻi had become hewa, or degraded, by indiscriminate intermarriage with lesser chiefs and commoners.
 He is said to have returned to his home island to fetch a chief of impeccable ancestry.
 He asked Lono-ka-eho, or Lono, who refused, and then recruited Pili-kaaiea, or Pili.
 Paʻao and Pili, along with Piliʻs sister Hina-au-kekele, chiefs and warriors, and their families, returned to Hawaiʻi, where Pili became the new high chief.